The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

-The value of Andy Warhol’s Queen Ntombi Twala Of Swaziland (F. & S. II.346) (signed) is estimated to be worth between £5,000 and £8,000.
-This screenprint has shown consistent value growth, with an auction history of three total sales since its entry to the market in March 2016.
+The value of Andy Warhol’s Queen Ntombi Twala Of Swaziland (F. & S. II.346) is estimated to be worth between £5,000 and £7,500.
+This signed screenprint, created in 1985, has shown consistent value growth, with an average annual growth rate of 6%.
+This work has an auction history of three total sales since its entry to the market in March 2016.
 The hammer price over the past 12 months has ranged from £6,763 in November 2020 to £6,966 in October 2022.
-The average annual growth rate for this artwork is -5%.
+The average return to the seller over the last five years has been £5,835.
 The edition size of this artwork is limited to 40.

 Meaning & Analysis